 Personal injury attorneys have a bad rap… for good reason.
 If you ask me, there is a much higher percentage of bad personal injury attorneys than in any other specialty of law.
 Sadly, this profession seems to attract people who like marketing and money more than they like people.
 Which is why I say that the WHY is more important than the HOW.

 Scott’s law school.
 Photo by Cooopersmith – Own work, CC BY-SA 3.0, Wikipedia

 I went to law school to be an advocate.
 Originally, I thought I would be advocating for civil rights or for the environment.
 But I quickly realized that progress in those areas is incredibly slow and that was deeply frustrating to me.
 I wanted to see change, make an impact, help people.

 But I was also still pretty wet behind the ears and I knew I needed experience in the inner workings of law fundamentals.
 So, I took a job at an insurance defense firm.
 (Yes, I started out working for the bad guys who make my life so hard today as a personal injury attorney; but that has actually served me well in the long run.)
 At this firm, I learned how to take depositions, run trials, stand before a judge, put a solid case together.
 As it turns out, those are all very important skills for a personal injury attorney to possess.

 However, while I was defending these giant insurance companies, I started to feel really badly for the people I was defending against – many of whom were victims of car accidents just trying to get the money they were owed by their own insurance company or from the negligent driver’s insurance company.
 It was my job to fight against their rights!
 I hated that.

-This leads me to another WHY: To be a good personal injury attorney, you need to have a soft spot for the underdog.
+This leads me to another WHY: To be a good personal injury lawyer in Denver, you need to have a soft spot for the underdog.
 I have come to see this specialty of the law as my calling, my vocation.